Wednesday, November 19, 2008

 A study of old wills leads one to understand the significance of various things we pay no attention to today.
 When one was important enough to have a coat of arms and a signet ring, it identified him.
 All of James Oates important letters, deeds, etc. have this signet ring seal on them.
 There still exists some family silver with this signet (Coat of Arms) on it.

-An overseer for Nathaniel Bacon Jr's plantation was murdered by the Indians.
-After this death, Bacon lead an attack on the Indians with a volunteer force.
-For this Governor Berkeley pronouced Bacon a traitor.
-In the uprising that followed, Bacon captured Jamestown Colony and burned it down, driving Berkeley across the Chespeake Bay.
+An overseer at the plantation of Nathaniel Bacon was murdered by Indians.
+After this death, Bacon led an attack on the Indians with a volunteer force.
+For this Governor Berkeley pronounced Bacon a traitor.
+In the uprising that followed, Bacon captured Jamestown Colony and burned it down, driving Berkeley across the Chesapeake Bay.
 This became known as Bacon's Rebellion.
 (Jamestown never recovered from Bacon's Rebellion.
 The community moved inland and established Williamsburg.)

 Bacon's Rebellion came to an end with the sudden death of Nathaniel Bacon, October 1676, from a fever.
 Governor Berkeley lost no time.
 His reprisals were brutal hangings (over 217) and confiscation of property.
 All this left an indelible stain upon Berkeley's memory.